Top Quark Physics at the Tevatron: New Physics Affecting Top-Quark Properties

 New physics contributions can affect top-quark observables directly in two ways \cite{Hill:1993hs}.
 First non-standard top-quark production can appear through intermediate heavy states such as new gauge bosons that decay into a \ttbar\ pair or into a final state mimicking the SM \ttbar\ signature.
 Secondly the top quark can decay into exotic particles such as a charged Higgs boson, $t \to H^+ b$, in models with multiple Higgs doublets.
 In the first case, BSM effects distort the SM top-quark production observables, while in the second case BSM effects produce discrepancies among the different decay observables.
 It is thus important to measure the top-quark properties using as many decay final states as possible and to compare them.

 There are many examples of new physics models that affect the production or decay observables in \ttbar\ samples.
-New heavy states that carry color charge can modify the \ttbar\ production observables.
-Color singlet resonances can be either scalar or vector.
+For example, new heavy states that carry color charge can modify the \ttbar\ production observables.
+They can be color singlet scalar or vector particles or color non-singlet particles.
 Examples of models that predict color singlet scalar particles are the supersymmetric extension of the SM, SUSY~\cite{Nilles:1983ge,Haber:1984rc,Martin:1997ns,Chung:2005a}, or more generally models with multiple Higgs fields, MHDM~\cite{Grossman:1994jb}.
 Examples of models that predict color singlet vector particles include technicolor~\cite{Eichten:1979ah,Eichten:1986eq}, topcolor \cite{Hill:1991at}, or top assisted technicolor \cite{Hill:1994hp}.
-Color non-singlet resonances can produce similar effects and are also predicted in several BSM theories~\cite{Simmons:1996fz,Chivukula:1996yr,Choudhury:2007ux}.
+Color non-singlet resonances arise in these BSM theories~\cite{Simmons:1996fz,Chivukula:1996yr,Choudhury:2007ux}.
 Compactified extra dimension models can also affect \ttbar\ production and decay.
 These models produce Kaluza-Klein (KK) modes that either decay preferentially into \ttbar\ pairs or into final states that mimic the SM \ttbar\ signature.
-The flat extra dimension $TeV^{-1}$ models produce KK modes that can decay to \ttbar\ pairs~\cite{Antoniadis:1994yi,Dienes:1998vh,Dienes:1998vg,Antoniadis:1999bq,Rizzo:1999br,Cheung:2001mq}.
+The flat extra dimension TeV$^{-1}$ models produce KK modes that can decay to \ttbar\ pairs~\cite{Antoniadis:1994yi,Dienes:1998vh,Dienes:1998vg,Antoniadis:1999bq,Rizzo:1999br,Cheung:2001mq}.
 Universal extra dimension models pair produce a KK mode that each decay as $\mrm{KK}\ra t\gamma$ so that they mimic the SM signature but also include additional photons in the final state~\cite{Appelquist:2000nn,Cheng:2002ab,Rizzo:2001sd}.
-Wraped Randall-Sundrum extra dimension models predict KK gravitons that can decay to \ttbar\ \cite{Randall:1999ee,Davoudiasl:2000wi}, while bulk Randall-Sundrum models with fermions and gauge bosons in the bulk predict in addition KK top quarks that would be produced in pairs and would decay to $Wb$ as in the SM~\cite{Davoudiasl:1999tf,Grossman:1999ra,Pomarol:1999ad,Chang:1999nh,Randall:2001gb,Huber:2000fh,Randall:2001gc,Csaki:2002gy,Hewett:2002fe,Agashe:2003zs}.
-Some BSM theories predict a fourth family of (heavy) quarks and leptons.
-These additional generations naturally appear in grand-unified theories~\cite{Langacker:1980js} but some of the models cited above also predict new particles that look like heavier quarks.
+Warped Randall-Sundrum extra dimension models predict KK gravitons that can decay to \ttbar\ \cite{Randall:1999ee,Davoudiasl:2000wi}, while bulk Randall-Sundrum models with fermions and gauge bosons in the bulk predict in addition KK top quarks that would be produced in pairs and would decay to $Wb$ as in the SM~\cite{Davoudiasl:1999tf,Grossman:1999ra,Pomarol:1999ad,Chang:1999nh,Randall:2001gb,Huber:2000fh,Randall:2001gc,Csaki:2002gy,Hewett:2002fe,Agashe:2003zs}.
+Some BSM theories predict a fourth family of (heavy) quarks and leptons~\cite{Frampton:1999xi,Holdom:2009rf}.
+Such extensions can still be compatible with electroweak precision tests~\cite{Kribs:2007nz,Eberhardt:2010bm}.
+These additional generations can appear for instance in grand-unified theories~\cite{Langacker:1980js} but some of the models cited above also predict new particles that look like heavier quarks.
 Similarly, Little Higgs models predict new heavy vector-like quarks~\cite{Han:2003gf,Dobrescu:1997nm}.
 All of these can produce decay final states that mimic the SM \ttbar\ signatures.